RCHG/rchg.github.io/_posts/2015-11-04-Mercurial-Notes.md

 ### Introduction to Mercurial

-Here I will introduce a very basic use of Mercurial version control system (named Hg).
+Here I introduce a very basic use of Mercurial version control system (named Hg).
 Let's say that we are working on a document in LaTeX (a PhD dissertation, and article/paper, a report etc).
 First it is based on a local directory but we want to be able to track all the changes on the text (the evolution of the document).
 I recommend a this point to read the previous post about version control where is explained the basic terminology.
 So we are going to create a **repository** of Hg.

 {% highlight bash %}
 > mkdir /home/mrmagguu/my_document